-These air fryer whole chicken wings taste like deep-fried chicken without the flour, breading or oil.
+These air fryer whole chicken wings taste like deep-fried chicken without the flour, breading, or oil.
 Learn how to make crispy chicken wings in an air fryer in about 30 minutes using this easy recipe.
+Add any of these sides for chicken wings to turn it into a meal.

 Why Make Whole Chicken Wings in Your Air Fyer